eclipse-archived/ceylon-lang.org/documentation/tour/inheritance.md

 ## Abstract classes

-Now let's consider a much more interesting problem: abstracting over cartesian an polar coordinates.
-Since a cartesian coordinate isn't just a special kind of polar coordinate, this is a case for introduction of an abstract superclass:
+Now let's consider a much more interesting problem: abstracting over the polar and cartesian coordinate systems.
+Since a cartesian coordinate isn't just a special kind of polar coordinate, this is a case for introduction of an abstract
+superclass:

     doc "A coordinate-system free abstraction
          of a geometric point"